Hidden anomalous Hall effect in Sr$_2$RuO$_4$ with chiral superconductivity dominated by the Ru $d_{xy}$ orbital: Abstract

 \section{Abstract}

 The polar Kerr effect in superconducting \SRO~implies finite ac anomalous Hall conductivity.
 Since intrinsic anomalous Hall effect (AHE) is not expected for a chiral superconducting pairing developed on the single Ru $d_{xy}$ orbital, multiorbital chiral pairing actively involving the Ru $d_{xz}$ and $d_{yz}$ orbitals has been proposed as a potential mechanism.
-In this paper, we propose that AHE could still arise even if the chiral superconductivity is predominantly driven by the $d_{xy}$ orbital.
-This is demonstrated through a model taking into account the oxygen $p_x$ and $p_y$ orbitals in the RuO$_2$ plane.
-The strong hybridization between the $d_{xy}$ and the $p$ orbitals may induce inter-orbital pairing between them, and the resultant state supports an intrinsic AHE, with a Kerr rotation that could potentially reconcile with the experimental observation.
-In like manner, in another model containing only the three Ru $d$ orbitals, finite orbital mixing may induce inter-orbital pairing between $d_{xy}$ and the other two orbitals and therefore leads to a similar Hall response.
-By contrast, the Hall effect is generally absent for non-chiral states such as $\mathcal{S}+i\mathcal{D}$ and $\mathcal{D}+i\mathcal{P}$, etc, suggesting a clear constraint on the superconducting order in this material.
+Here we propose that AHE could still arise even if the chiral superconductivity is predominantly driven by the $d_{xy}$ orbital.
+This is demonstrated through two separate models which take into account subdominant orbitals in the Cooper pairing, one involving the oxygen $p_x$ and $p_y$ orbitals in the RuO$_2$ plane, and another the $d_{xz}$ and $d_{yz}$ orbitals.
+In both models, finite orbital mixing between the dominant $d_{xy}$ and the other orbitals may induce inter-orbital pairing between them, and the resultant states support intrinsic AHE, with Kerr rotation angles that could potentially reconcile with the experimental observation.
+Our proposal therefore sheds new light on the microscopic pairing in \SRO.
+We also show that intrinsic Hall effect is generally absent for non-chiral states such as $\mathcal{S}+i\mathcal{D}$, $\mathcal{D}+i\mathcal{P}$ and $\mathcal{D}+i\mathcal{G}$, which provides a clear constraint on the symmetry of the superconducting order in this material.

 {\bf Introduction.} --The nature of the unconventional superconducting pairing in \SRO~is an outstanding open question in condensed matter physics.
 Despite tremendous efforts on various fronts, it remains difficult and controversial to interpret all of the key experimental observations in a consistent theory~\cite{Maeno:94,Maeno:01,Mackenzie:03,Kallin:09,Kallin:12,Maeno:12,Liu:15,Kallin:16,Mackenzie:17}.
 A number of measurements point to time-reversal symmetry breaking (TRSB) pairing -- indicative of the condensation of multiple superconducting order parameters~\cite{Luke:98,Xia:06,Grinenko:20}, most likely in the two-dimensional irreducible representations (irrep) of the underlying crystalline $D_{4h}$ group~\cite{Mackenzie:03}.
 This makes chiral pairings, including chiral p-wave ($\mathcal{P}_x+i\mathcal{P}_y$) and chiral d-wave ($\mathcal{D}_{xz}+i\mathcal{D}_{yz}$), promising candidates, although mixed-representation states, such as the chiral d-wave with $\mathcal{D}_{x^2-y^2}+i\mathcal{D}_{xy}$, and the non-chiral states the likes of $\mathcal{S}+i\mathcal{D}$ and $\mathcal{D}+i\mathcal{P}$, etc, cannot be definitively ruled out.
 The chiral pairings support chiral edge modes, and the p-wave state may further support Majorana zero modes that could be utilized for topological quantum computing~\cite{Kitaev:03,Nayak:08}.